callmespring/callmespring.github.io/awards.md

 ### Awards and Honors

-* Royal Statistical Society Research Price, 2021.
+* Royal Statistical Society (RSS) Research Price, 2021.

 * Finalist in Reinforcement Learning Competition Track (RL Track) in KDD Cup (2020) (Ranked 7 out of more than 1000 teams), 2020.